enparadigm/sharpsell-documentations/docs/platform/react/android/using-sharpsell-react-native.md

 :::caution
-Make sure you are sending fcm token to sharpsell SDK via `Sharpsell.INSTANCE.initialize` function as one of the arguments.
-If fcm token is not sent then, you won't be reciving any sharpsell notifications
+Make sure you are sending fcm token to Sharpsell SDK via `Sharpsell.INSTANCE.initialize` function as one of the arguments.
+If fcm token is not sent then, you won't be receiving any Sharpsell notifications
 :::

 ## Enable / Disable logs in the SDK
 This method can be called just before `Sharpsell.INSTANCE.initialize`.
 Pass `true` to enable logs.
-Pass`false` to disable logs.
+Pass `false` to disable logs.

 ```
 Sharpsell.INSTANCE.enableLogsInProductionSdk(getReactApplicationContext(), true);